ajrod/Task-Manager/README.md

 This project is written in C#.
 There is a .sln in the repository if you have microsoft visual studio.
 If you just want to run the project you can find the executable at Task-Manager/Task_Manager/Task_Manager/bin/Debug/Task Manager 2011.exe

+Don't have microsoft visual studio but still want to see the source?
+All the source files are located in repository at Task-Manager/Task_manager/Task_Manager